Preygle/PyCritic/README.md

-# PyCritic: Python Code Analysis
+# PyCritic: Your AI Guide to PEP8-Compliant Python Code

 This project aims to provide comprehensive analysis for Python code, combining traditional static analysis with machine learning and generative AI techniques.